Home

 Conceptual Physics

-Believe it or not, but Physics can be fun.
+Believe it or not, Physics can be fun.
 At least, that is what we have in my Conceptual Physics class.
 Follow the link for videos, projects, and other resources relevant to Conceptual Physics.

 Physics Rules

-Have you checked out my podcast Physics Rules?
+Have you checked out my podcast, Physics Rules?
 There is so much on the Internet nowadays, that I asked myself why add more to it.
-I wanted something quick and startling and to the point.
+I wanted something quick and startling, and to the point.
 Something that people generally don’t think about and yet can grasp it without pain or tears or years of mathematics preparation.
 This project is still in its infancy, but do check out the latest episode.
-I had my 10-yr-old daughter join me to discuss Newton’s First Law.
+I had my 10-year-old daughter join me to discuss Newton’s First Law.
 She is currently going through the Fairfax County Public School system, and needless to say, I am far from impressed with the quality of physics being taught.
-It was either create something positive like the Physics Rules or go and scream at the Principal or the School Board.
+It was either to create something positive like the Physics Rules or go and scream at the Principal or the School Board.
 I opted for the more fun alternative!

 College Physics